 You will need the following:

-- cute holiday-themed decorations (I used our FREE Paper Bag Holiday – Puppet Making Activity, Holiday Page Borders – Landscape, and Holiday-Themed Letters and Number Pennant Banners – Color)
+- cute holiday-themed decorations (I used our Paper Bag Holiday Puppets, Holiday Page Borders – Landscape, and Holiday-Themed Letters and Number Pennant Banners – Color)

 - 10 manilla envelopes or manilla folders (I’ve used manilla folders cut in half!)

-- some Christmas-colored ribbon to link your days
+- some colored ribbon to link your days

 - the activities listed below!

 Even though they’re printable, these activities aren’t just worksheets.
-We’ve selected a fantastic array of craft, STEM, literacy, numeracy, and hands-on activities for your students to enjoy!
-Follow our suggested order of activities, or choose your own from our Christmas Resource Collection.
+We’ve selected a fantastic array of craft, STEM, literacy, math, and hands-on activities for your students to enjoy!
+Follow our suggested order of activities, or choose your own from our Winter Holidays Resource Collection.

 (P.S. – it’s not on the list, but if you want to make these adorable holiday puppets with your class, make sure to read Ali’s blog Christmas Craft | Fun with Christmas Puppets!).